 This season, Parma Senior High’s hockey team had one of the most competitive and outstanding seasons in Redmen hockey history, including a milestone 200th win for head coach Joe Gaudino.

 Gaudino, a 1991 graduate of Parma Senior High School, played all four of his high school years for the Redmen and has coached the team since 2001.
 In fact, the entire Redmen hockey coaching staff is alumni of the school.

 “It’s a milestone,” Gaudino said of his 200th career win.
 “Ultimately, it’s the kids that are playing.
 That’s more their success too, including all the alumni that played.
 It’s almost an average of 13 wins per year which is pretty consistent for us.
 That’s a bigger deal.”

-The 2018-2019 Redmen team broke the school’s previous record for wins in a season, finishing with a 29-6 overall record, including a 13-1 record in the Greater Cleveand High School Hockey Leauge Blue North Division.
+The 2018-2019 Redmen team broke the school’s previous record for wins in a season, finishing with a 29-6 overall record, including a 13-1 record in the Greater Cleveland High School Hockey League Blue North Division.
 The team raised the Blue North championship trophy, along with winning the Nordonia Thanksgiving Tournament and the MLK Tournament in January.

-The 29 wins breaks the previous record of 28 wins, set during the 1997-1998 season.
+The 29 wins broke the previous record of 28 wins, set during the 1997-1998 season.
 For his accomplishments this season, Gaudino was also named Blue North Coach of the Year.

 “This year’s team is special without a doubt,” Gaudino expressed.
 “What made them good is passion.
 They had a goal in mind and kept pushing themselves.
 They had respect for the coaching staff and were very resilient.”